Semi-Supervised Learning: Techniques & Examples

 Generative models can be very successful in semi-supervised learning since they take advantage of both labeled and unlabeled data:

-Combining a generative model with a probabilistic framework, we will provide a basic example employing a Variational Autoencoder (VAE).
+Combining a generative model with a probabilistic framework, we provide a basic example employing a Variational Autoencoder (VAE) that learns a latent representation from unlabeled data to improve classification performance.

 Example Use Case